 Myths Across Civilizations

 Beyond the Arctic, other civilizations also crafted myths to explain the mysterious lights.
-In Norse mythology, the auroras were believed to be a reflection of the mythical Bifrost, the rainbow bridge that connected Midgard (Earth) to Asgard, the realm of the gods.
+In Norse mythology, the auroras were believed to be a reflection of the mythical Bifrost, the rainbow bridge that connected Midgard, where humans lived - to Asgard, the realm of the gods.
 This connection to the divine realm imbued the Northern Lights with a sacred significance, marking them as omens or signals from the gods.

 In East Asia, particularly in China and Japan, the Northern Lights were often seen as celestial dragons fighting in the sky, their breath creating colorful lights.
 These myths reflect the broader cultural tendency to interpret natural phenomena through the lens of local cosmology and folklore.